International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_3_Governance_Perspective/4_3_2_Data_Governance_Model.md

 **DG/DM activities**

-- Use data in compliance with usage constraints}
+- Use data in compliance with usage constraints
-- Search for existing datasets by making an inquiry at a ß Broker Service Provider
+- Search for existing datasets by making an inquiry at Broker Service Provider
 - Nominate Data Users (if needed)
 - Receive information about data transaction from Clearing House
 - Monitor policy enforcement